alexnowakvila/maxminloss/README.md

 ## Run the Code

+### Requirements

+- Computer with Linux or OSX
+- Python 3.7.7 + some traditional packages
+- Cython 0.29.15+ (used for fast inference)

 ### Get datasets folder

 Get the datasets for multi-class classification, ordinal regression, sequence prediction and ranking: